When Does Content-Based Routing Work? Representation Requirements for Selective Attention in Hybrid Sequence Models: Background and Related Work

 \paragraph{Phase 1: Making attention cheaper (2019--2022).} Early efforts focused on reducing attention's quadratic cost while preserving its benefits.
 Sparse Transformers~\cite{child2019generating} introduced fixed sparsity patterns.
 Longformer~\cite{beltagy2020longformer} and BigBird~\cite{zaheer2020bigbird} combined local windows with global tokens.
 Reformer~\cite{kitaev2020reformer} used locality-sensitive hashing to approximate attention.
 Performer~\cite{choromanski2021rethinking} and linear attention~\cite{katharopoulos2020transformers} replaced the softmax kernel with random feature approximations, reducing cost to $O(n)$.
 Flash Attention~\cite{dao2022flashattention} took a different approach, keeping exact attention but optimizing GPU memory access patterns.

 A common thread: all these methods compute some form of pairwise interaction between positions.
 The question was whether approximating this interaction could preserve attention's quality at lower cost.
-Our results suggest this question has a sharp answer: exact softmax interaction creates qualitatively different representations than its approximations.
+Our results reveal a sharp answer, but not the expected one: the critical ingredient is pairwise comparison between token representations, not the specific softmax kernel.
+Bidirectional Mamba --- which performs no pairwise interaction during preprocessing --- matches softmax attention for routing when combined with a pairwise router (Section~\ref{sec:scale}).

 \paragraph{Phase 2: Replacing attention with recurrence (2022--2024).} Structured state-space models~\cite{gu2022efficiently,gu2022parameterization} showed that certain linear recurrences could capture long-range dependencies.
 Mamba~\cite{gu2023mamba} introduced selective (input-dependent) state transitions, achieving competitive performance with Transformers at a fraction of the cost.
 RWKV~\cite{peng2023rwkv} revived gated recurrence with novel channel mixing.
 RetNet~\cite{sun2023retentive} proposed retention as a dual of attention.
 Mamba-2~\cite{dao2024transformers} formalized the mathematical duality between SSMs and attention, proving that structured state spaces are a special case of structured attention.